-Our experience across the environmental compliance sector is founded on deep client relationships for both public sector clients (such as Ofgem, DECC, the Crown Estate and the Carbon Trust) and the private sector, including utilities, developers and funders.
+Our experience across the environmental compliance sector is founded on deep client relationships for both public sector clients (such as Ofgem, BEISDECC, the Crown Estate and the Carbon Trust) and the private sector, including utilities, developers and funders.
+Our verification activities extend beyond WEEE to product packaging materials (paper, plastic, metal) and refrigerant gases (for example, R134A).
 We have advised on large, complex procurements for both public and private sector clients.
 We believe that we are uniquely placed to deliver this engagement because of the specific experience that we have in our proposed team, combined with the depth of experience within Grant Thornton.

-Our understanding of the WEEE Compliance scheme and non-audit assurance process
+Our understanding of the WEEE Compliance scheme and verification process

-Our GCOS outsourcing administration team will liaise with the participating schemes and collect data relating to the actual cost from the participating schemes.
+Our Outsourcing team will liaise with the participating schemes and collect data relating to the actual cost from the participating schemes.
 We will work closely with that team and with each Scheme to obtain the requisite information for the purposes of our audit.

-The objective of the assurance assignment is to ensure the data provided by the participating schemes is accurate and is in compliance with the data held by the environment agencies.
+The objective of the verification process assignment is to ensure the data provided by the participating schemes is accurate and is in compliance with the data held by the environment agencies.